Skip to main content

 DFAT's support for regional health initiatives complements and supports our country and global health programs, improving development cooperation on priority health issues and increasing the effectiveness of our health development program.
 Information on some of these key activities can be found below.

-Regional initiatives also include the Indo-Pacific Centre for Health Security, and the Pacific Regional Health Program.
+Regional initiatives also include the Indo-Pacific Centre for Health Security, and Australia's assistance for health.

 World Bank Group: ‘Advance UHC’ trust fund

 Established in 2015, Advance UHC is a multi-donor trust fund instigated by DFAT and managed by the World Bank.
-It supports 13 countries across the Indo-Pacific to work towards Universal Health Coverage (UHC) through strengthened health financing and health service delivery systems.
-This includes Indonesia, Vietnam, Lao PDR, Myanmar, Cambodia, Philippines, Papua New Guinea, Solomon Islands, Vanuatu, Kiribati, Tonga, Samoa and Timor Leste.
+It has supported 15 countries across the Indo-Pacific to work towards Universal Health Coverage (UHC) through strengthened health financing and health service delivery systems.
+This includes Indonesia, Vietnam, Lao PDR, Cambodia, Philippines, Myanmar, Papua New Guinea, Solomon Islands, Vanuatu, Kiribati, Tonga, Samoa, Fiji, Tuvalu and Timor Leste.

 Advance UHC generates and uses strong health financing analytics and knowledge-based technical assistance to drive policy dialogue, health sector reform and knowledge-sharing between countries.
 It also uses DFAT grant funds for co-financing to leverage and influence the design of sizeable health sector loans and grants from other agencies, including the International Development Association (IDA), Gavi, Global Fund and the Global Financing Facility.